wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 == Installation ==

-1. Click install or upload `cnc-duda-reseller` to the `/wp-content/plugins/` directory
+1. Click install or upload `duda-pro.zip` to the `/wp-content/plugins/` directory

 2. Activate the plugin through the 'Plugins' menu in WordPress

-3. Go to the admin and click on settings then choose 'CNC Duda Preview'.
-Enter your API Username & Password here
+3. Go to the admin and then choose 'DudaPro'.
+Enter your  License Key and API credentials

-4. Place the shortcode [dudamobile_preview] on any page you would like to show the mobile preview.
+4. Place the shortcode [dudapro_mobile] or [dudapro_multiscreen] on any page you would like to show the previews.

-5. If it doesn't work go back into your settings and make sure toggle Use jQuery link to yes or no.
+= Uploading in WordPress Dashboard =

+1. Navigate to the 'Add New' in the plugins dashboard

+2. Navigate to the 'Upload' area

+3. Select `duda-pro.zip` from your computer

+4. Click 'Install Now'

+5. Activate the plugin in the Plugin dashboard

+= Using FTP =

+1. Download `duda-pro.zip`

+2. Extract the `plugin-name` directory to your computer

+3. Upload the `plugin-name` directory to the `/wp-content/plugins/` directory

+4. Activate the plugin in the Plugin dashboard

 == Frequently Asked Questions ==

 = It's not working? =

 Under the Settings there is a section to show jQuery or not (yes/no) if its not working change this and try it again.
 Now days most templates include jquery but some done so here you can toggle it on and off depending on your websites needs.

 = Does this work with any Dudamobile plan =

-It only works if you have a plan that has the Duda API access.
+Yes!
+Now that all resellers are DudaPro we can all take advantage of this!

 = It won't work, what could be wrong? =

-In the settings you can turn debugging on or off.
-If you turn it on you will see the debugging error message returned from the API.
-Common errors are not updating the API Username & Password in the settings.
+Make sure your license key is active.
+Also make sure you enter all the  Duda API settings.
+If you still need help contact support@cncwebsolutions.com

-= Do I have to edit code to make this work? = Absolutely not!
-Just install the plugin, add your api username & api password in the settings and then use the shortcode [dudamobile_preview]  Simple!
+= Do I have to edit code to make this work? =

+Absolutely not!
+Just install the plugin, add your api settings in the settings tab and then use the shortcode [dudapro_mobile] or [dudapro_multiscreen]  Simple!

 = Does this use all the API functions =
-Not yet, this only creates the mobile comparison preview.
-I will add more features as time allows.

-= It just isn't working, what can I do? =
-The best thing is to install an error log plugin and look at the error log.
-If you have an error log you can send it to kevin@cncwebsolutions.com

-= Does this work with Duda One also? =
-No this is only for duda mobile.
-You can view our duda one plugin here: http://cncwebsolutions.com/duda-one-wordpress-plugin/

-= This is awesome, can I send you a donation? =
-Yes!
-I truly spent a lot of time on this and would love a donation.
-My paypal id is sales@cncwebsolutions.com  If you found this useful or better if it makes you money please don't forget about me :)
-Be sure to rate the plugin, if I know people like it i'll be sure to keep improving it: http://wordpress.org/plugins/cnc-dudamobile-reseller-preview

-== Screenshots ==

-1. Just add your username & password and save

-2. Textbox to type the website to convert

-3. Pretty comparison embedded in your site
+No but that is the intention.
+We are adding payment gateways next and then will be adding account related functionality.